 Cooper’s lawyers filed an appeal at the Supreme Court.

-She hopes to become the continent’s fourth elected female head of state.Click here for all the election news on our Africa Elections page
+She hopes to become the continent’s second democratically elected female president.Click here for all the election news on our Africa Elections page